Technical Notes |

 Reflection Secure Shell settings are stored in a file named config.
 A config file is created when a user changes a setting to a non-default value in the Reflection Secure Shell Settings dialog box and clicks OK.
 (To open Secure Shell Settings, click Connection > Connection Setup, enter a host name, and click the Security button.)

-To restore a Reflection for IBM 8.0.2 or higher installation after you evaluate a later version of Reflection, you must save your settings prior to installing Reflection evaluation software.
+To restore a Reflection for IBM 13.0 – 14.x installation after you evaluate a later version of Reflection, you must save your settings prior to installing Reflection evaluation software.
 Save settings files with RSF and RVX extensions.
 These files are located in the \<user name>\My Documents\Reflection folder.

 Note: Before you begin, create a folder in which to save your customized Reflection for IBM files, for example, C:\RIBM8custom.